rolandbernard/parsed/README.md

 The generator will read in a file containing the grammar for your parser, and will then generate an output C file that contains the lexer and parser for the defined grammar.
 An example of how such a grammar lock can be found in the `example.grammar` file in the repository root directory.
+After building using `make`, it can be compiled using the command `./build/bin/parsed example.grammar example.c`.

 ### Settings
 * Using `%return { type }` the type that will be returned from the parser can be specified.